skypilot-org/skypilot/examples/distributed-pytorch/README.md

 ### Using `rdzv` backend

-`rdvz` is an alternative backend for distributed training:
+`rdzv` is an alternative backend for distributed training:

 ```
 sky launch -c train-rdzv train-rdzv.yaml